ergoplatform/ergodocs/docs/dev/Integration/guide.md

 **Some transactions don't seem to pay fees?**

-Fees are not part of the core protocol, but if you miss them, the transaction won't be propagated around the network by default.
+Fees are not part of the core protocol, but if you miss them, the transaction will not be propagated around the network by default.

 **What is the generation algorithm of boxid?**